Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: A Principled Framework for Interpretable Automated Scoring

+Using student responses to extract analytic components aligns with the broader workflow of assessment development and refinement.
+During these steps, assessment developers continuously analyze raw student responses from pilot tests and field tests to create and iteratively refine scoring rubrics, scoring directions, and reference responses \cite{mccaffrey2022best}.
+The analytic component extraction phase of \textsc{AnalyticScore} can be incorporated into this workflow by generating candidate analytic components from raw student responses, which assessment developers can also review and refine.

-Component extraction is implemented using an LLM with the prompts shown in Figure~\ref{fig:prompts}.
-Having too many analytic components could diminish the interchangeability (Principle~\ref{prin:interchangeable}) of the overall framework by exploding the number of features used in scoring \cite{lipton2018mythos}, so we limit to generating 15 components per request.
+Provided the extracted components align with the intended item design and are human understandable, any procedure can be used for component extraction.
+In this work, we implement component extraction by prompting an LLM with the prompts shown in Appendix~\ref{sec:appendix_prompt}.
+Having too many analytic components could reduce interchangeability (Principle~\ref{prin:interchangeable}) by increasing the number of processed features \cite{lipton2018mythos}.
+We therefore limit extraction to 15 components per scoring unit.